Rebels squeak out second win of the season on the back of Allen Flanigan - The Daily Mississippian

-Coming off of their first win under Head Coach Chris Beard, Ole Miss sought its second win against the Eastern Washington Eagles, which came to fruition after a 75-64 victory on Friday.
+Coming off of the first win under Head Coach Chris Beard, Ole Miss sought its second win against the Eastern Washington Eagles, which came to fruition after a 75-64 victory on Friday.

 This was a back-and-forth affair that saw 15 lead changes and seven ties.
-It was just a two-point game at half and the Eagles’ zone defense gave the Rebels fits in the first 20 minutes.
-Ole Miss struggled to get the ball inside consistently, but the zone broke down, Ole Miss found major success.
+It was just a two-point game at half, and the Eagles’ zone defense gave the Rebels fits in the first 20 minutes.
+Ole Miss struggled to get the ball inside consistently, but the zone broke down and the Rebels found major success.

 Ole Miss began to pull away in the second half.
 The Rebels took a 52-51 lead with 10:13 remaining and put their foot on the neck of the game, never relinquishing the lead.
 Transfer Allen Flanigan had a career night with 29 points on 11-22 shooting from the field; his 29 points also put his career total over the 1,000-career points mark.

-Flanigan was by far the best player on the court tonight for either side.
-Despite not making a three pointer, he established a new career high for points in a game against the Eagles — something that could not be ignored when deciding who would receive MVP honors for this game.
-Flanigan was a man on a mission scoring in a variety of ways, either getting to the rim, pulling up from mid-range or getting to the line where he was 7-8 on the night.
+Flanigan was by far the best player on the court for either side.
+Despite not making a three-pointer, he established a new career high for points in a game against the Eagles.
+Flanigan was a man on a mission scoring in a variety of ways, either getting to the rim, pulling up from mid-range or getting to the line, where he was 7-8 on the night.

 Defensive MVP(s): The entire defensive unit